 Value of Supply

-Every fiscal statue makes provision for the determination of value as tax which is normally payable on ad-valorem basis.
-In GST also, tax is payable on ad-valorem basis i.e percentage of value of the supply of goods or services.
-Section 15 of the CGST Act and Determination of Value of Supply, CGST Rules, 2017 contain- provisions related to valuation of supply of goods or services made in different circumstances and to different persons.
+Every fiscal statue makes provision for determination of value as tax is normally payable on ad-valorem basis.
+In GST also, tax is payable on ad-valorem basis i.e. percentage of value of the supply of goods or services.
+Section 15 of the CGST Act and Rule 27 to Rule 35 of CGST Rules, 2017 ( Chapter IV – Determination of Value of Supply), contain-provisions related to valuation of supply of goods or services made in different circumstances and to different persons.

 Any taxes, fees, charges levied under any law other than GST law, expenses incurred by the recipient on behalf of the supplier, incidental expenses like commission & packing incurred by the supplier, interest or late fees or penalty for delayed payment and direct subsidies (except government subsidies) are required to be added to the price (if not already added) to arrive at the taxable value.